- Last updated: 06 November 2020

 Local community support groups

-These include the Community Action Response to COVID-19, supported by the National Lottery Community Fund.
+The Community Action Response to COVID-19, supported by the National Lottery Community Fund.
 This network of community groups and charities promotes local initiatives to support vulnerable and isolated people during the pandemic, especially those who do not have close family nearby.

-Another community initiative, COVID-19 Mutual Aid UK, has been launched to support the most vulnerable during the outbreak, including the elderly and those with pre-existing health conditions.
+COVID-19 Mutual Aid UK, has been launched to support the most vulnerable during the outbreak, including the elderly and those with pre-existing health conditions.

 Other local groups are being set up using Nextdoor, a social networking app for neighbourhoods.
 You can sign up to the app to find local support groups in your area.